techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

 &nbsp;

-Now tell maven to run the webserver using the jetty plugin we configured earlier: <pre lang="bash">mvn jetty:run-exploded</pre> You should see more maven console output followed by <pre lang="bash">[INFO] Started Jetty Server</pre> which means your server is running.
+Now tell maven to run the webserver using the jetty plugin we configured earlier:

+{% highlight bash %}
+mvn jetty:run-exploded
+{% endhighlight %}
+&nbsp;

+You should see more maven console output followed by

+{% highlight bash %}
+[INFO] Started Jetty Server
+{% endhighlight %}
+&nbsp;

+which means your server is running.
 Fireup a browser and hit <a href="http://localhost:8080/helloworld">http://localhost:8080/helloworld</a>

 <h3>Further Reading</h3>